If you want a translation job, check out the Top 15 Websites for Freelance Translation Jobs below.

 1. Your Own Website

 If you want to build a strong personal brand, there's nothing better than starting with a personal website.
-There are tons of free or reasonably priced WordPress themes you can use to give your website a professional look.
+There are plenty of free or reasonably priced Wordpress themes you can use to create a professional look for your website.

 Remember that your site won't be self-promoting, so get ready to work on getting your site present on online groups and social media.
 Keep in mind that this approach primarily attracts direct customers – companies that don't really care how popular you are on social media.